isuttell/sol/README.md

 - - -

 ## Description
-An experiment in creating a simple and lean node.js framework that forces strong coding standards and unit testing techniques.
+An experiment to create a framework that is quick to setup, and easy to test.

 ## Documentation